xtreamwayz/html-form-validator/docs/wiki/Getting-Started.md

 }
 ```

-If you didn't use the PSR-7 request method, you might want to check for a valid post method yourself:
+If you didn't use the PSR-7 request method, you might want to check for a valid post method yourself.

 ```php
 if ($_SERVER['REQUEST_METHOD'] == 'POST' && $validationResult->isValid()) {